psergal/vk_comic/README.md

 # Posting comics to VK.COM
 ***
 ## Brief introduction
-THis is a training project for better understanding how handling with API services.
+It is a training _Python_ project for better understanding
+of how to handle API services.
+It takes a picture from one place and sends to another via API
-Site which donates comics is [xkcd.com](https://xkcd.com/)
+The source site is [xkcd.com](https://xkcd.com/)
-Site for posting comics is [vk.com](https://vk.com)
+The destination site for posting comics is [vk.com](https://vk.com)

 ## Installing
+Python 3.7 is used as an interpreter.
-Requirements.txt contain all libraries that are needed for executing
+`requirements.txt` contain all other libraries needed for setup
+It is easy to install by typing `pip install requirements.txt`
 Registration is required for the access to [vk.com](https://vk.com) API
+It is needed to have an account and a group for publishing  pictures
+[Dev page](https://vk.com/dev) contain the information for developers.
+You have to register a standalone application
 After the application has been registered you will get several key files
 It is needed to create `.env` file for retain key information: